dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

 ## Sample Code:

+Here are some sample code showing the usage of this library.

 #### 1. Attaching to a process and dumping out all the runtime GC events in real time to the console
 ```cs
 using Microsoft.Diagnostics.NETCore.Client;